I Received a Ticket That I Won't Be Able to Pay

 Go to court prepared to handle the ticket and prove your inability to pay.

 Your sentence will likely require that you pay a fine and court costs.
-When the judge sentences you to pay a certain amount of fine and costs, they are required by law to ask about your ability to pay.
-But if the judge doesn't ask, speak up and tell her that you are unable to pay because you don’t have enough money.
+If you’re found guilty, then the judge will assess the appropriate fine and court costs associated with your case, as well as your ability to pay.
+If a judge does not ask about your ability to pay, speak up and tell them that you are unable to pay because you don’t have enough money.
 Bring with you any evidence that you have that can help show the judge you are unable to pay.

-If the judge finds you unable to pay the fines or costs, you have several alternatives.
-Think about the alternatives to full payment that will work for you, and ask the judge for the one that works best for you.
+If the judge finds you unable to pay the fines or court costs, you have several alternatives.

 Generally there are four alternatives for people who cannot immediately pay: